What is Depression?

 - Difficulty concentrating, being productive, or completing tasks

-Your experience is unique
+Your Experience is Unique

 Depending on your cultural background, upbringing, and identities, you may experience depression differently.
 Some people experience depression mostly as physical symptoms such as headaches, stomach aches, chronic pain, fatigue, or changes in appetite.
 Others may experience depression as a sense of restlessness, agitation, or irritability.
 Depression can also occur together with other mental health concerns such as anxiety, trauma, or disordered eating.
 Given the many forms of depression, it is sometimes hard to identify.
 According to the National Institute of Mental Health, 7.1% of adults in the U.S. experienced depression in the past year.
 You are not alone.
 Many have walked down this path before and have come out on the other side with a renewed sense of themselves and a regained purpose in life.
-As a psychologist, it is my honor to walk this path with you throughout your counseling journey.

 The symptoms of depression can be debilitating and significantly impair your daily functions.
 You may find it more difficult to go to school, function at work, stay engaged with your friends and family, and take care of yourself.
 These distress signals have an important message to tell us and they are not easily suppressed unless we listen to our bodies and change the context of our lives.
 This is why, I believe, it is important to address not only the depression symptoms, but also explore the roots of the problem in psychotherapy for long-term relief and lasting change.